Aurelie Ouss

 Incentive Structures and Criminal Justice [pdf] Journal of Public Economics (2020)

-Is Police Behavior Getting Worse?
-Data Selection and the Measurement of Policing Harms [pdf] Journal of Legal Studies (2020)
+Is Police Behavior Getting Worse? [pdf] Journal of Legal Studies (2020)

 No hatred or malice, fear or affection: Media and sentencing [pdf] [Appendix] Journal of Political Economy (2017)